-The value Cannot Be Computed (-15) is assigned to MEPS constructed variables when there was not enough information from the instrument to calculate the constructed variables.
-Not having enough information is often the result of skip patterns in the data or of missing information stemming from the responses Refused (-7) or Don't Know (-8).
-Note that, in addition to Don't Know, reserved code -8 also includes cases for which the information from the question was not ascertained.
+The value -15 (Cannot Be Computed) is assigned to MEPS constructed variables in cases where there is not enough information from the MEPS instrument to calculate the constructed variables.
+"Not enough information" is often the result of skip patterns in the data or from missing information stemming from the responses Refused (-7) or Don't Know (-8).
+Note that, in addition to Don't Know, reserved code -8 includes cases for which the information from the question was not ascertained.